the-eduek/work-sample2/README.md

 - Clicking on the `View Status` button of the food delivery component opens the corresponding modal (implemention of screen 10).

 - Clicking on the `View Status` button of the cleaning component opens the corresponding modal (implemention of screen 11).

+- Modals also close with the `esc` key.

 - There is a transition that plays when each of the modals come into view.